25 Fun and Safe Technology Activities for Preschoolers

 9. Snack Time Sequencing

 Children use pictures of various healthy snacks (like fruit, crackers, cheese) and arrange them in a sequence to create their own snack time “recipe.”
-Then, they can enjoy the snack they’ve “coded.”
+After that they can enjoy the snack they’ve “coded”..

 Benefit: Develops sequencing, decision-making, and healthy eating habits.